ubiquiti/bulk-require/readme.markdown

 kind of require.

 What you should absolutely never do is run this module from somewhere deep in your codebase.
-It should be very close to the entry point of your
+It should be very close to the entry point of your application.

 Sometimes it's OK to break the rules.
 Especially if you can get away with it.
 Caveat npmtor.